zevlg/telega.el/README.md

 modified with an autoloader to identify and automatically use emacs packages installed from Guix.

 Consult the official GNU Guix documentation for further questions.
+Issues related to the GUIX package must be accompanied by the [GUIX label](https://github.com/zevlg/telega.el/labels/guix) in the issue tracker.

-Or create an issue in the issue tracker tagging @brettgilio for questions.
-Do note that naturally `telega` installed from Guix will lag behind master, but regular attempts to keep it updated will occur.
+Do note that since `telega` is actively maintained installations from Guix might at times lag behind master, but regular attempts to keep it updated will occur.
+If the version in Guix is too outdated or is missing a feature, please use the protocol for the issue tracker.

 ## Building telega-server